Scroll to top

 Week’s Focus

-Ancient Mediterranean cultures and societies — as they developed and are later studied, known — from the perspective of the arts, civics, ethics, humanities, and sciences.
+Ancient conversations in ideas and values — as they developed and are later studied, known — from the perspective of the arts, civics, ethics, humanities, and sciences.

 Monday, Arts, Humanities

-Ancient Mediterranean arts and humanities.
-Lecture and seminar, with attention to corpus previously assigned, Homeric Hymns (600s BC-400) and Aesop, Fables (600s BC).
+Ancient conversations in arts and humanities.
+Lecture and seminar, with attention to corpus previously assigned, Aesop, Fables (600s BC) and Sappho, Poems and Fragments (500s BC).

 Tuesday, Civics, Ethics

-Ancient Mediterranean civics and ethics.
-Lecture and seminar, with attention to assigned above, Hesoid, Theogony (700s BC), along with associated artifacts and sites.
+Ancient conversations in civics and ethics.
+Lecture and seminar, with attention to assigned above, Homeric Hymns (600s BC-400) and Hesiod, Theogony (700s BC) and Works and Days (700 BC), along with associated artifacts and sites.

 Wednesday, Social Sciences

-Ancient Mediterranean archeology, anthropology, and linguistics.
+Ancient conversations in human and social sciences.
 Lecture and seminar, with attention to assigned above, along with associated artifacts and sites.

 Thursday, Natural Sciences

-Ancient Mediterranean formal and applied sciences, as informing current study of the human body, brain, and technologies.
-Lecture and seminar, with attention to assigned above, along with associated artifacts and sites.
+Ancient conversations in formal and natural sciences.
+Lecture and seminar, with attention to assigned above, Thales of Miletus (626-545 BC) and Pythagoras (570-495 BC), along with associated artifacts and sites.

 — Fourth Week